Port Manatee container trade soars 74 percent in record first fiscal half

 Manatee County Port Authority meetings are usually held on the third Thursday of every month at 9 a.m. on the third floor of the Port Manatee Intermodal Center, 1905 Intermodal Circle, Palmetto, FL 34221.
 The public is welcome.

-A meeting of the Manatee County Port Authority will be held Thursday, May 20 2021, at 9:00 am or as soon as is practicable in the third floor meeting room of the Port Manatee Intermodal Center, 1905 Intermodal Circle, Palmetto, FL 34221, located at the intersection of South Dock Street and Reeder Road at Port Manatee.
+A meeting of the Manatee County Port Authority will be held Wednesday, July 28, 2021, at 9:00 am or as soon as is practicable in the third floor meeting room of the Port Manatee Intermodal Center, 1905 Intermodal Circle, Palmetto, FL 34221, located at the intersection of South Dock Street and Reeder Road at Port Manatee.

 As a diverse global gateway, Port Manatee can handle a variety of bulk, break bulk, containerized and heavy lift project cargos.
 Port Manatee offers excellent highway connectivity, a congestion free environment as well as on-dock-rail.